Islamic New Year 1444H | Maal Hijrah | Awal Muharram | Hijri New Year

 Image Credit: Abdullah Öğük on Unsplash

-Even if there are no specific celebrations held during Maal Hijri or the Islamic New year, the month of Muharram holds significance to Muslims around the world.
-Specifically like the day of Ashura on 10th Muharram.
+Even if there are no specific celebrations held at the 1st of Muharram, it holds significance to Muslims around the world, specifically the Day of Ashura on the 10th of Muharram.
 Another Significance of the month of Muharram is that it is considered one of the 4 sacred months in the Islamic Calendar, as referred to by Prophet Muhammad SAW as the 'Sacred Month of Allah'.
-In Surah At-Tawbah, there is a reference to 4 months that are sacred:
+In Surah At-Tawbah, there is a reference to the 4 months that are sacred:

 إِنَّ عِدَّةَ ٱلشُّهُورِ عِندَ ٱللَّهِ ٱثْنَا عَشَرَ شَهْرًا فِى كِتَـٰبِ ٱللَّهِ يَوْمَ خَلَقَ ٱلسَّمَـٰوَٰتِ وَٱلْأَرْضَ مِنْهَآ أَرْبَعَةٌ حُرُمٌ ۚ ذَٰلِكَ ٱلدِّينُ ٱلْقَيِّمُ ۚ فَلَا تَظْلِمُوا۟ فِيهِنَّ أَنفُسَكُمْ ۚ وَقَـٰتِلُوا۟ ٱلْمُشْرِكِينَ كَآفَّةً كَمَا يُقَـٰتِلُونَكُمْ كَآفَّةً ۚ وَٱعْلَمُوٓا۟ أَنَّ ٱللَّهَ مَعَ ٱلْمُتَّقِينَ